artem78/s60-maps/docs/README.md

 ### (2) Use https proxy

-This solution is easier and used by default.
+This solution is easier to use and enabled by default.
 All http**S** requests pass via http proxy server.
-But this may slow down them.
-For enabling make sure option "HTTPS proxy" is **enabled** in s60maps settings.
+Although in this case HTTP queries may be a little slower than directly.
+For enabling using proxyfication make sure option "HTTPS proxy" is **enabled** in s60maps settings.

+You may check proxy status [here](http://s60maps.publicvm.com:8088/proxy/status).

 ## How to build